 Probably the best know sugar baby website, Seeking Arrangements.
 Think, “So we met on SA” or “I was on ‘seeking the other night, and…”

-WYP : What’s Your Price, a website by the same people behind Seeking Arrangements, What’s Your Price lets you bid on a date.
-You’ll sometimes see “wyp sugarbaby” on sites like tumblr – just means someone who uses whatsyourprice.com for finding short-term arrangements.
+WYP: What’s Your Price, a website by the same people behind Seeking Arrangements, What’s Your Price lets you bid on a date.
+You’ll sometimes see “wyp sugarbaby” on sites like Tumblr – it just means someone who uses whatsyourprice.com for finding short-term arrangements.

-POF : Plenty Of Fish, This is more of a regular dating website, but apparently some sugaring goes on there as well.
+POF: Plenty Of Fish, This is more of a regular dating website, but apparently, some sugaring goes on there.

 SLF: short for Sugar Lifestyle Forum, a forum on Reddit where members ask questions, rant and share experiences from the world of sugar dating.
-If you haven’t heard of Reddit, it’s basically a social news and discussion website that hosts a huge number of sections (called “Reddits”) on all matter of topics, some (ok, a lot of them) are less than work safe.
+If you haven’t heard of Reddit, it’s basically a social news and discussion website that hosts many sections (called “Reddits”) on all matter of topics.
+Some (ok, a lot of them) are less than work safe.

 Types of Sugar Daddies